isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-fly/index.md

 ##  Do Bed Bugs Fly?
 Bedbug Movement

-You ever wondered [how bed bugs spread](https://pestpolicy.com/how-do-bed-bugs-spread/)?
-Maybe you previously thought that bed bugs jump/ or fly from one room or house to another. **Well**, you were wrong because bed bugs only move through crawling.
+You ever wondered [how bed bugs spread](https://pestpolicy.com/how-do-bed-bugs-spread/)?Maybe you previously thought that bed bugs jump/ or fly from one room or house to another. **Well**, you were wrong because bed bugs only move through crawling.
 But do they have wings, or it's equivalent maybe?
 Well, bed bugs are wingless insects.

 However, on the flip side, these bugs winglets make it look like they have wings, but the wings do not develop fully.